CovaliovAleks/ImgManger/README.md

 # Test project

-This project was created for improve experience in React
+This project was developed as ReactJs on front-end and .Net6 (WebApi) on back-end As database is used PostgreeSQL